 The spiritual aspirant, therefore, is wise to detach from all positionalities and opinions and be willing to surrender the ego’s temporary satisfactions for a higher goal.
 (I, 177)

 All life ebbs and flows.
 Everyone is born, suffers afflictions, and dies.
 There are happiness and sadness, catastrophe and success, increase and decrease.
 The stock market rises and falls.
 Diseases and accidents come and go.
 The karmic dance of life unfolds in the karmic theatre of the universe.

 All reactions to life are subjective.
 There is nothing happening that is awful, exciting, sad, good, or bad.
 It is pointless to hold a position that catastrophes shouldn’t ‘happen’ or that the innocent ‘didn’t deserve it’, or ‘isn’t it awful’, or ‘it must be somebody’s fault’.
 With a broad view, one can remain unperturbed by either the content or the context of life.
 That requires giving up judgments, expectations, or ‘sensitivities’ (I, 179)

 "You can hear the sound of "nature" between the Pyramids of Giza," Dr. Yale said, pausing, "it's a perfect F Sharp."
 No one moved.
 She spoke slowly, "If you knew there was a place in the world where you could hear God, would you go?"
-I always wanted to swim in the Nile! ~ from my Memoir, (click link—"From Hollywood to God" Kelly Granite Enck on Amazon books and Kindle.
+I always wanted to swim down the Nile! ~ from my Memoir, (click link—"From Hollywood to God" Kelly Granite Enck on Amazon books and Kindle.